venusinfirs/btc-daily-winforms/README.md

 Integration of alternative price providers beyond the current CoinGeckoPriceFetcher.
 This will involve adding new implementations of the IPriceFetcher interface.

 4. Adding Dependency Injection (DI):
 Migrate the manual service instantiation in the main form (Form1) to use an Inversion of Control (IoC) container.
-This will simplify service management, enhance testability, and adhere to the Dependency Inversion Principle.

 **Current Technology Stack**